bigmlcom/bigmler/docs/index.rst

 --evaluate                  Turns on evaluation mode --resume                    Retries command execution.
---stack-level LEVEL         Level of the retried command in the stack
+--stack-level LEVEL         Level of the retried command in the stack --cross-validation-rate RATE    Fraction of the training data held out for Monte-Carlo cross-validation

 Content
 -------